ModestBitboard/Yuzu/README.md

 For now, the only differences between this fork and the Reversal icon theme are a couple modified and added icons, and being renamed to Yuzu.

+Please bare with me as I'm new to theming.

 ## Install

 Usage:  `./install.sh`  **[OPTIONS...]**